 - Total connector engagement force

 - Size of electrical connector

 Wire size is an important criterion when choosing the right electrical connectors, especially in applications where the current rating required is near the maximum for the chosen connector family, or where mechanical strength in the wire is required.
 In both cases, a heavier wire gauge should be chosen.
 Most electrical connectors will accommodate automotive wire gauges of 16 to 22 AWG.
 Note that the Metri-Pack 480 electrical connector line can accommodate up to a 10 gauge wire.

-Most applications are within the 250V rating to the standard wire connectors, although some connector families, such as the Molex MX150L connectors offer a 600V rating.
+Most applications are within the 250V rating to the standard wire connectors, although some connector families, such as Anderson Multi Pole Power Connectors, offer a 600V rating.
 The voltage ratings are RMS values and, therefore apply to both AC and DC voltages.
 Generally, the higher voltage ratings are obtained by fully enclosing both the male and female terminals individually in the housing.
 Shrouded housings or fully isolated contacts also offer protection to the metal terminals during assembly and handling of the wire connector.